x

 "This is a culture problem," said Matt.
 "We have to get behind our wheel and start thinking about others.
 It's just not all about us.
 And we need to start doing our part.
 It's all of us."

-Keagan's family have been advocating for a new bill nicknamed Keagan's Law.
+Keagan's family has been advocating for a new bill nicknamed Keagan's Law.
 The law would allow tow truck drivers to use blue flashing lights while at emergency scenes.
 Matt Spencer has spoken to lawmakers about the bill in both Michigan and Washington, D.C.

 Keagan's parents said they know some tow truck drivers who have decided to quit because they no longer feel safe.